CTE Opportunity Gap Analysis Train the Trainer Workshop

 Advance CTE is providing training, resources and support to help state leaders identify and address gaps in access to high-quality CTE.
-Selected participants will participate in a two-day, three-hours each day, virtual workshop in June and access a suite of resources and tools to help them identify CTE opportunity gaps and conduct a root cause analysis and equity planning exercise in their own states.
-In addition, participants will receive a stipend and ongoing technical assistance to conduct a CTE opportunity gap analysis by the end of the 2022 calendar year.
+Selected participants will participate in a two-day, 3.5 hours each day, virtual workshop on February 9th and 10th.
+Participants will have access to a suite of resources and tools to help them identify CTE opportunity gaps and conduct a root cause analysis and equity planning exercise in their own states.
+In addition, participants will receive a $2,000 stipend and ongoing technical assistance to conduct a CTE opportunity gap analysis in the Spring of 2023.
 This workshop is offered free of charge with the generous support of the Joyce Foundation.

 Selected participants will: